devnich/windows-setup/README.md

 2. Delete Start Menu items for previous version
 3. Install for single user ("Just Me" option)
 4. Select "Create shortcuts" (this should be checked by default)
+5. When setup in complete, de-select "Launch Anaconda Navigator" and "Welcome to Anaconda" and click "Finish"
-5. Open Anaconda PowerShell Prompt and run the following command:
+6. Open Anaconda PowerShell Prompt and run the following command:
     ``` bash
     conda create -n lab --clone base
     ```
-6. When the process is complete (it will take several minutes), you may close Powershell
+7. When the process is complete (it will take several minutes), you may close PowerShell

 ### 1.4.2.
 DB Browser for SQLite

 1. De-select the the option to create a Program Menu entry for DB Browser Cipher.

 ### 1.4.3.
+DejaVu Fonts

+1. Open Settings → Personalization → Fonts
+2. Open **Documents/Installers/dejavu-fonts-ttf-\<version\>/ttf**.
+Select all of the font files and drag them into the "Drag and drop to install".

+### 1.4.4.
 Git for Windows

 1. Run the installer.
 Click **Next** four times (two times if you've previously installed Git).
 You don't need to change anything in the Information, Location, Components, or Start Menu screens.
 2. For each configuration screen, select the appropriate option and click **Next**: